cristydobson/Football_Match_Simulator_iOS_App/README.md

 * Defender vs. Attacker
 * Midfielder vs. Midfielder

-1. Determine which Team wins the head2head based on their skillPower.
+1. Determine which player wins the head2head based on their skillPower.

-   - (e.g.) `If team2.skillPower > team1.skillPower {}`
+   - (e.g.) `if team2.attackers.skillPower > team1.defenders.skillPower {}`

-2. When a Team wins, determine if the Team won the ball by committing a foul.
+2. When a player wins, determine if the player won the ball by committing a foul.

-   - If the team did not commit a foul, then it gets to keep the ball and passes it forward in the field.
+   - If the player did not commit a foul, then it gets to keep the ball and passes it forward in the field.

    ![player_wins](Assets/Sketches/Wins_ball.png)<br>

-   - If the Team committed a foul, then it loses the ball to the other team, and must fall back to a defense position trying to win back the ball.
+   - If the player committed a foul, then it loses the ball to the other team, and the team must fall back to a defense position trying to win back the ball.

    ![player_loses](Assets/Sketches/Commits_foul.png)<br>